ZaneDaPayne/Domino_App_Project/README.md

 # Installation
 We finally have a functioning app available for download.
 This is still full of bugs and lacking in features, but it functions with careful use.

 **NOTE:** You *must* hold the shutter button until you hear the shutter sound (about 1 sec) or the app will crash.
-It will take about 2 seconds to then change screens and show the score.
+Then after you let go it will take about 2 seconds to change screens and show the score.

 To install the apk:
 1. Download the apk file to your android phone